wchia016/SP500-Trading-Bot/README.md

 # Trading-Bot-v1
 This will be my first attempt at programming an algorithmic-driven trading bot.
-My main technical indicator will be PSAR indicator.
+My main technical indicator will be the PSAR indicator.
+It will be used to establish the trend of prices and determine whether it is Bullish or Bearish.
+Work is in progress to add a momentum indicator to measure the strength of the trend.
+This will be used to further refine the determination of an impending reversal and to set the Stop Loss/Take Profit condition.